Sean McVay effect: Head coaches

+McVay's maintained his status as the NFL's youngest active head coach for seven straight years, despite the many young head coaches hired during this period.
+This distinction would eventually be taken by Jerod Mayo (37) when he was hired as head coach for the New England Patriots in 2024; Mayo was a month younger than McVay.
+Following this, hiring head coaches younger than McVay became a common occurrence.

+Coordinators and assistant coaches

 Front offices would often pair their younger offensive head coaches with older, more experienced defensive coordinators such as Wade Phillips (left) and Dean Pees (right).

-Additionally, front offices have tried to counterbalance this practice of hiring younger and inexperienced offensive head coaches by hiring older and more seasoned defensive coordinators.
-When McVay was first hired by the Rams, he was paired with veteran defensive coordinator Wade Phillips, who was months from turning 70 and nearly four decades older than him.
-Similar examples include the Vikings hiring Ed Donatell (65) as defensive coordinator when hiring O'Connell as head coach, and the Atlanta Falcons hiring Dean Pees (71) to pair with their new head coach Arthur Smith (38).
+Front offices have tried to counterbalance this practice of hiring younger and inexperienced offensive head coaches by hiring older and more seasoned defensive coordinators.
+When McVay was first hired by the Rams, he was paired with veteran defensive coordinator Wade Phillips, who was months from turning 70 and nearly four decades older than McVay.
+Similar examples include the Minnesota Vikings hiring Ed Donatell (65) as defensive coordinator when O'Connell became their head coach, and the Atlanta Falcons hiring Dean Pees (71) to pair with their new head coach Arthur Smith (38).